zowe/docs-site/docs/user-guide/configure-zos-system.md

     LIST BPX
     ```

-If the user `ZWESVUSR` who runs the ZWESVSTC started task does not have UPDATE access to both profiles follow the instructions below.
+If the user `ZWESVUSR` who runs the Zowe server started task does not have UPDATE access to both profiles follow the instructions below.

 - If you use RACF, complete the following steps: